mikessh/vdjtools-doc/sphinx/examples.rst

     :align: center
     :scale: 50 %

-**Variable segment usage in healthy donors of various age** Note non-random sample grouping within dendrogram which can be attributed to stochastic antigen-driven expansion of clonotypes as we age.
+**Variable segment usage in healthy donors of various age.** Note non-random sample grouping within dendrogram which can be attributed to stochastic antigen-driven expansion of clonotypes as we age.
 See :ref:`CalcSegmentUsage` for a detailed description of this plot.